The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Travel by train between Budapest, Hungary and Salzburg, Austria is: Partially open.
+Travel between Budapest, Hungary and Salzburg, Austria by train is: Fully open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Hungary
+International entry status: Entry is fully open for citizens and permanent residents of Hungary

-The above information was last checked on 20/10/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train from Budapest to Salzburg closer to your date of departure here.
+The information above was last checked on 16/05/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train from Budapest to Salzburg as this information can change.

 The government of Hungary has imposed these measures to reduce the spread of COVID-19:

-Last checked on 17/10/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train to Budapest from Salzburg closer to your date of departure here.
+Last checked on 16/05/2022.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Budapest from Salzburg.

 Omio customers book a train from Budapest-Déli to Salzburg Hbf most frequently for this route.

-Passengers board the train most frequently from Budapest-Déli, which is located around 1 mile (s) / 1 km away from the city centre, and they get off the train at Salzburg Hbf, located 1 mile (s) / 1 km away from the city centre.
+Passengers board the train most frequently from Budapest-Déli, which is located around 1.3 miles (2.1 km) away from the city centre, and they get off the train at Salzburg Hbf, located 1.2 miles (1.9 km) away from the city centre.

 Here are some other resources that might have the information you need